yunhanwang1105/GazeTech/Gaze360/README.md

 You can find more hyperparameters and their descriptions in **config.py** file.

+### Trained models

+If you want to evaluate our trained models, you can download them through [this link](https://drive.google.com/drive/folders/18VI3Uh5h_4BDO8vB_YWeawyLDjHwBzvG?usp=sharing).

 ### Citation

 If you find this framework useful, please consider citing the paper of Gaze360 and our paper.